ricardas98/hangman-game/README.md

 ### Front end

 The client side is responsible for displaying the data and sending data to the server.
 There is some functionality implemented which highlights the keys/letters that have already been guessed, missed during the game.
-Some custom illustrations were created to showcase how many misses the player.
+Some custom hangman illustrations were created to showcase how many misses the player has made.
 The design has a breakpoint at 960px to make it a bit more mobile friendly.

 ### Tests